Skip to content

 Recapture rights

-• you lose the chance to sell your business
+• you lose the chance to sell your business (no lease to transfer means the buyer walks)

-• you lose investment in tenant improvements
+• you lose your investment in tenant improvements

 Profit sharing